alicehe2003/AnalyticsTracker2025/analytics-tracker/DESIGN.md

 Breakdown into Overview, Insights, Notes, Settings.
 Insights should contain further breakdown into Dashboard, Content, Analytics, and Monetization.

-Be able to make a new account, change password, transfer account, and delete account.
+Be able to make a new account or login, log out, change password, transfer account, and delete account.

 ## Generating content ideas (notes)